ianmtaylor1/bstrl/README.md

 ## Branches

 * 'master' contains the latest version of streaming record linkage, using either Prior-Proposal-Recursive Bayes or Sequential Markov Chain Monte Carlo
+* 'development' contains working changes to the code, not yet intended for general use.
 * All other branches are dead ends or have been merged into 'master'

 ## Usage